A Unique and Vibrant Place to Learn!

 R.L.
 Beattie Public School was founded in 1955 and named after Robert Leslie Beattie, Vice-President and General Manager of INCO, as well as President and Director of The Bank of Toronto and General Trust Corporation.
 The school was originally built as a three room structure in 1955.
 The official opening was held on December 18, 1955 with Mr. Ron Tallon as the first principal.
 The school was expanded to six rooms in 1957.
 In order to accommodate the school’s population growth, there were a number of later classroom additions.

 The school colours, blue and yellow, along with our logo, the Beattie Baron, can be seen in a number of places throughout the school.
 R.L.
-Beattie Public School houses 656 students enrolled in the French Immersion program, from Kindergarten to Grade 6.
+Beattie Public School offers the French Immersion program for students from Kindergarten to Grade 6.

 The staff, students and parents of R.L.
 Beattie Public School believe that the purpose of our education is to provide and foster an environment of life-long learners who continually strive for excellence.
 We are extremely proud of the achievements of our students.